jupyter/roadmap/migration-to-python-3-only.md

 # Migration to Python 3 only

-This document discuss some of the various possibility to migrate Jupyter, and its reference Kernel implementation IPython, toward a Python 3 only code base.
+This document discuss some of the various possibilities to migrate Jupyter, and its reference Kernel implementation IPython, toward a Python 3 only code base, without breaking installation for Python 2 users.

-The document is not meant to debate whether the Jupyter & IPython project should migrate to a Python 3 only code base.
+The document is not meant to debate whether the Jupyter & IPython project should migrate to a Python 3 only code base, but the timeline of such a migration.

 # TL;DR: